 - Check boats, equipment and clothing for living plants and animals.
 Pay particular attention to areas that are damp or hard to inspect.

 - Clean and wash all equipment thoroughly with freshwater and anti-foul boats annually.
 Remove visible fouling and put in the bin, not back in the water.

 - Dry responsibly!
-When recovering a boat, trailer, dinghy, Personal Watercraft or RIB, drain water from every part and all equipment that can hold water, including any water that collects in bilges, before leaving a site and before arriving at another site to launch.
+When recovering a boat/craft and trailer drain water from every part and all equipment that can hold water, including outboard engines, any water that collects in bilges, before leaving a site and before arriving at another site to launch.
 Clothing and equipment should be thoroughly dried for as long as possible before it is used elsewhere as this reduces the survival rate of invasive species which can survive in damp conditions for many weeks if not dried.

 - If the boat is on the water but not in use and stationary for a period of time it is more likely to accumulate biofouling which may contain INNS.
-If possible, ensure equipment is raised out of the water (including outboard engine propellers, ropes and fenders) to minimise the risk of species entering the engine.
-Use your boat regularly to prevent biofouling of the hull and engine.
+If possible, ensure equipment is raised out of the water (including outboard engine propellers, ropes and fenders) to minimise the risk of species attaching.

 - Return any engines to their vertical down position to drain.

 - Use the general waste bin to dispose of any plant or animal material found in prop bags or other equipment.

 - Towel dry your boat/craft where possible after washing with clean tap water and leave to air-dry in the sun for as long as possible before putting covers on.
 Dry conditions and UV-rays helps to minimise the survival of any aquatic invasive species that might still be attached.

 - Any structures or equipment such as pontoons, piles and buoys which have been submerged in water for a time also pose a higher risk of spreading invasive species and so extra care should be taken when moving or working with them.